 The Federation of St Bede’s and St Bernadette Catholic Schools

-St Bede’s Catholic Infant & Nursery School is in a soft federation with St Bernadette Catholic Junior School.
+St Bede’s Catholic Infant & Nursery School entered into a hard federation with St Bernadette Catholic Junior School on the 10th July 2017.
 We work closely with St Bernadette on a range of issues, some of which are outlined below.
 St Bede’s children have first preference for places at St Bernadette Catholic Junior School, and almost all of our children move on to St Bernadette when they leave us.

 You may have heard of schools which enter into a federation where one school acts in a supporting role for another school.
-St Bede’s and St Bernadette have entered into this federation as equally successful schools working together.
+St Bede’s and St Bernadette are equally successful schools working together.

-So what are the benefits of soft federation?
+So what are the benefits of hard federation?

 In 2005, the (then) DfES published the most important characteristics of a successful federation, based on the experiences of practitioners: